ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 library(ggthemes)  # To make maps extra pretty
 ```

 We are limiting the number of records to 5000 for the sake of time - in the future you can ask for more records as well, there's just a bit of waiting involved.
 The records come with a lot of metadata.
 For our purposes, we will select just the columns we need.
 Similar to how before we had to specify that we want the `map()` function from the `purrr` package, there are often other `select()` functions, so we are saying that we want the one from `dplyr` using `dplyr::select()`.
+Otherwise, the `select()` function might not work because of a conflict with another `select()` function from a different package, e.g. the `raster` packge.

 ```r
 # Download species occurrence records from the Global Biodiversity Information Facility